 American Express application rules typically (though not always) limits you to one Amex credit card approval per 5 business days.

 Again, this does not apply to charge cards but only credit cards.
 Also, some people have been able to get around this rule in the past.

 Five Amex credit cards total

-American Express used to limit consumer to four total credit cards but now they allow usually allow you to hold only five credit cards at a maximum.
+American Express used to limit consumer to four total credit cards but now they allow usually allow you to hold five credit cards at a maximum.

 Once again, this rule does not apply to charge cards and there are people who have found ways to get around this rule.

 One of the most important American Express application rules to know about is the once per lifetime bonus rule.

 This means that once you open up a specific card, you can never earn the bonus for that card ever again even if you cancel your card and reapply.